-Miko Vergun is s Federal Plaintiff in Juliana et a. v.
-U.S. and a Youth Climate Leader with Youth Acting for our Earth, YAE!
+Miko Vergun is a federal plaintiff in Juliana et a. v.
+U.S. and co-founder and lead youth climate leader with Youth Acting for our Earth.
+And, she is an Oregon State University Student (Class of 2023).

 Photo: Pam Vergun